-AT: For sure–more and more, the clubs are getting pressure from fans and other stakeholders to go green.
+Alastair: For sure–more and more, the clubs are getting pressure from fans and other stakeholders to go green.
 We’re in conversation with both Liverpool clubs, Liverpool FC and Everton.
 Also Manchester United and Manchester City.
-And Birmingham City in England’s 2nd largest city.
+And Birmingham City in England’s second largest city.

 GSB: Good luck!
 What’s the landscape look like in other sports like cricket?

 Alastair: We have just partnered with our first cricket club, Glamorgan Cricket in Cardiff, the capital of Wales, which is great news!

 Alastair: Thanks!
 Now, cricket crowds are much smaller than football, especially in terms of club matches, which might draw 1,200 to 1,500 fans.
 But the potential with international cricket is very interesting; international test matches at Hampshire will draw 20,000, so that’s an exciting possibility.

 The biggest Cricket Ground in England, Lords, will see crowds of 28,000 but many people take mass transit there so that may not be a prime prospect.
 The Jockey Club, which organizes horse racing at 15 sites throughout England, on the other hand, is a legit and exciting prospect.